 Since the 2004 release of their first LP, End Note (Neurot Recordings), Enablers have established a new direction in spoken word music.
 The prose and poetry of Pete Simonelli is intricately woven into the dynamic interplay of guitarists Joe Goldring and Kevin Thomson, and has been punctuated by compulsive and precise drumming of changing drummers, among them such illustrous names as Doug Scharin, Yuma Joe Burns and now Sam Ospovat.
 Musically, the compositions range from melodic minimalism to heavy, rhythmically challenging thickets of sound.

-And now Enablers return with “The Rightful Pivot” – an album incorporating their several stages, stops and progressions of a stunning career.
+“The Rightful Pivot” from 2015 is Enablers’ latest effort – an album incorporating their several stages, stops and progressions of a stunning career.
 Going back a little to the early days in rough and direct approach but still maintaining the matured songwriting of it’s predecessor “The Rightful Pivot” comes across like brackets around what the band was, is and will eventually become.

 The band are currently working on a new EP and album, both to be expected

 Undergoing a few line up changes on the drummer position, Enablers are now :

 Pete Simonelli – vocals